Uraharadono/Vue3WebpackBoilerplateV2/README.md

 # Vue 3 Webpack Boilerplate V2
-Vue.js@3.x with webpack
+Vue.js@3.x with webpack **nd not using the Vue CLI.**

 A Vue 3 Starter Boilerplate using Webpack 5 instead of CLI .
-Also used
+Also used/implemented:
-Typescript 4,
+ - Typescript 4
-NProgress,
+ - Prettier
+ - Vue Router 4
+ - NProgress
-Bootstrap 5 (using only css modules we need, not whole bundle and not js stuff), Custom modal component,
+ - Bootstrap 5  - using only CSS modules we need, not whole bundle and not JS stuff)
+ - Custom modal component
-Custom are you sure you want to delete (modal) component, Custom loader components,
+ - Custom are you sure you want to delete (modal) component
+ - Custom loader components
-Custom auth guard directive logic (using JWT tokens), Axios overhang to look similar to old Ajax, Datepicker,
+ - Custom auth guard directive logic (using JWT tokens)
+ - Axios wrapper - wanted it to look similar to old jQuery Ajax and
+ - Datepicker
-Vue Router 4,
+ - Vue Router 4
-Pinia 2,
+ - Pinia 2
-Prettier and More.

-**And not using the Vue CLI.**
+ - and more to come :)

 ## Architecture